Mind & Matter

 Xenoestrogens in Modern Consumer Products

 I’m certainly not the first person to point these things out, and there’s no shortage of online literature.
-Below, I’m simply going to provide a concise summary of some of the more common xenoestrogens we’re exposed to today, together with good references for those who want more detail.
+Below is a concise summary of some of the more common xenoestrogens we’re exposed to today, together with good references for those who want more detail.